CSaratakij/MainBlog/content/projects/Doppelganger.md

 And the top piorities tasks will be tag with a label __"urgent"__.

-With this board, we can finish most of the necessary task. \
+With this board, we can finish most of the necessary tasks. \
 You can view the board [here](https://trello.com/b/hVPRrx2p/dg-frame) .

 ## Conclusion